Today Is the Day: Musical style and influences

 The band is noted for its erratic sound and experimental approach.
 Sampling and electronics have played an important role in the band's music since Supernova.
-Their 1996 self-titled album lacked any bass guitars, using keyboards and featured prominent noise and industrial influences.
-Dialogues and sound clips sampled from movies are also frequently used, mostly on Temple of the Morning Star and In the Eyes of God; some of the movies sampled throughout their discography are Memento, The Illustrated Man, The Holy Mountain, Chopper, Rosemary's Baby, Dune, Goodfellas, Carrie and Waco: The Rules of Engagement among others.
-The 2002 double album Sadness Will Prevail introduced string instruments and piano and also featured extensive electronics, field recordings, sound manipulation, acoustic guitars, sampling and unusual production techniques.
+Their 1996 self-titled album lacked any bass guitars, using keyboards and featuring prominent noise and industrial influences.
+Dialogues and sound clips sampled from movies are also frequently used, mostly on Temple of the Morning Star and In the Eyes of God.
+Some of the movies sampled throughout their discography are Memento, The Illustrated Man, The Holy Mountain, Chopper, Rosemary's Baby, Dune, Goodfellas, Carrie, and Waco: The Rules of Engagement among others.
+The 2002 double album Sadness Will Prevail introduced string instruments and piano and also featured extensive electronics, field recordings, sound manipulation, acoustic guitars, sampling, and unusual production techniques.
 Some of the band's recordings display a more stripped down and straightforward approach with less use of electronics and experimentation, such as Kiss the Pig and Pain is a Warning.
-Most of Today Is The Day's albums are recorded and produced by Steve Austin in his own studio Austin Enterprise and the band's production often displays bizarre, unorthodox recording techniques and multiple effects; as noted in the multi-layered vocals and dissonant guitar work.
+Most of Today Is The Day's albums are recorded and produced by Steve Austin in his own studio, Austin Enterprise, and the band's production often displays bizarre, unorthodox recording techniques and multiple special effects, notably the multi-layered vocals and dissonant guitar work.

-Steve Austin has mentioned that the music and bands released by record labels such as Earache Records and Touch and Go Records played a major role in the development of the band's style.
-Some of the bands that Austin cited as major influences include Death, Slayer, Pink Floyd, King Crimson, Motörhead, U2, Napalm Death, Butthole Surfers, Eyehategod, Miles Davis, Morbid Angel, Unsane, Melvins, Bauhaus, and The Jesus Lizard.
+Steve Austin has mentioned that the music and bands promoted by record labels such as Earache Records and Touch and Go Records played a major role in the development of the band's style.
+Some of the bands that Austin cited as major influences include Death, Slayer, Pink Floyd, King Crimson, Motörhead, U2, Napalm Death, Butthole Surfers, Eyehategod, Miles Davis, Morbid Angel, Unsane, Melvins, Bauhaus, and the Jesus Lizard.
 The band is considered by critics as an important part of the development of metal-related music during the mid to late 1990s.
-Last Rites editor Andrew Edmunds mentioned in his review of Supernova on how it "would lay the groundwork for a seemingly never-ending wave of spastic metal bands".
+Last Rites editor Andrew Edmunds mentioned in his review of Supernova how it "would lay the groundwork for a seemingly never-ending wave of spastic metal bands".
 Patrick Kennedy of allmusic described Supernova as a "landmark recording".
 In 2017, Decibel Magazine included Temple of the Morning Star in their "Hall of Fame" list.